pbreuss/project-2-sdc/README.md

 and the result will be the following image.
 Here we see at which x coordinate in the bottom half of the image we have the most pixels - this is a very good indicator of where the line starts.
 ![Figure_2.png](./output_images/Figure_2.png)

-Create an output image to draw on and visualize the result. np.dstack takes a sequence of arrays and stack them along the third axis to make a single array.
+Next, we create an output image to draw on and visualize the result. np.dstack takes a sequence of arrays and stack them along the third axis to make a single array.
 This is a simple way to stack 2D arrays (images) into a single 3D array for processing.
 If we pass in 3 times our binary image, we get 3D array for processing.

 ```
 out_img = np.dstack((binary_warped, binary_warped, binary_warped))
 ```

-Find the peak of the left and right halves of the histogram These will be the starting point for the left and right lines
+Find the peak of the left and right halves of the histogram.
+These will be the starting point for the left and right lines. numpy.argmax returns the indices of the maximum values along an axis.

 ```
-midpoint = np.int(histogram.shape[0]//2)
+midpoint = np.int(histogram.shape[0]//2)      # for the current frame, the result is midpoint=640; // make a div with an int as result
-leftx_base = np.argmax(histogram[:midpoint])
+leftx_base = np.argmax(histogram[:midpoint])  # for the current frame, the result is leftx_base=335
-rightx_base = np.argmax(histogram[midpoint:]) + midpoint
+rightx_base = np.argmax(histogram[midpoint:]) + midpoint  # for the current frame, the result is rightx_base=975
 ```

 # HYPERPARAMETERS
 # Choose the number of sliding windows